darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : Enabled by default.
 When disabled, the _hardness_ slider appears in the [_look_](#look) tab.

 iterations of high-quality reconstruction
 : The number of passes of the highlight reconstruction algorithm.
 The default reconstruction works on separate RGB channels in a single pass.
-The high-quality reconstruction works on RGB ratios and propagates color from neighbouring pixels into the clipped areas over several passes, which produces more neutral highlights at a higher processing cost.
+The high-quality reconstruction works on RGB ratios and propagates color from neighboring pixels into the clipped areas over several passes, which produces more neutral highlights at a higher processing cost.
 It is useful where channel clipping has produced magenta highlights.

 : Too many iterations make the reconstruction degenerate: colors from further away bleed into the clipped areas -- white clouds filled with blue sky, or the sun disc behind trees filled with leaf green.